badvision/lawless-legends/Docs/Tutorials/PLASMA/User Manual.md

     ; do something else with a
 next
 ```
 An optional stepping value can be used to change the default iteration step from 1 to something else.
-Always use a positive value; when iterating using `DOWNTO`, the step value will be subtracted from the current value.
+Always use a positive value; when iterating using `downto`, the step value will be subtracted from the current value.

 ##### WHILE/LOOP
-For loops that test at the top of the loop, use `WHILE`.
+For loops that test at the top of the loop, use `while`.
 The loop will run zero or more times.
 ```
 a = c ; Who knows what c could be while a < 10